GerHobbelt/mupdf/docs/Notes/Compiling-Building/When you start with this stuff.md

 # When you start with this stuff

-Start with loading the Visual Studio `mupdf.sln` solution.
+Start with loading the Visual Studio `q-mupdf.sln` solution.

 In the top toolbar, select the build target: 'Debug' and 'x64'.
 This tells MSVC you want a 'debug build' 64-bit set of binaries.
 These should work on all relatively modern hardware.